-The order option in two alternative versions of the CIPURSETM Cryptographic Library (CCL) provides cryptographic functionality to implement a CIPURSETM V2 conformant protocol [35-1].
+The order option CIPURSETM Cryptographic Library (CCL) provides cryptographic functionality to implement a CIPURSETM V2 conformant protocol [35-1].

 This protocol provides a secure mutual authentication of two entities, namely the terminal (denoted as PCD = Proximity Coupling Device (CIPURSETM-compliant terminal)) and a smart card or a token in other form factors which is called PICC.
 PICC stands for Proximity Integrated Circuit Card (CIPURSETM-compliant card).
 Beside the mutual authentication, the protocol implements cryptographic measures to maintain the integrity of the transferred data and preserves in parallel the confidentiality of the transferred data.